-Customers want all companies to deliver the kind of seamless digital experiences they get from superstar global leaders like Uber and Netflix – so why isn’t everyone doing it?
+Customers want all companies to deliver the same digital experiences they get from global leaders like Uber and Netflix – so why isn’t everyone doing it?

 Most companies say that technology is the roadblock when it comes to delivering digital customer experiences.
-Either there’s no budget for it, their legacy systems aren’t up to it but can’t be replaced, or there’s a lack of in-house expertise.
+Either there’s no budget for it, their legacy systems aren’t up to it, or there’s a lack of in-house expertise.

 When it’s working for you, technology is a source of innovation, agility, new revenue streams, richer data and deeper customer relationships.
 But it can also be a huge time and cost sink, a cause of poor margins and customer attrition, and poor service.

 Placing digital customer experience at the centre

 Most companies use a combination of proprietary software, off-the-shelf vertical applications, and other legacy software for CRM, marketing, invoicing and other back office processes.

 Adding digital channels – in a seamless manner that eliminates data and process siloes – adds another layer of complexity to the picture.

 The most difficult part of being able to leverage all this technology across the business, however, is getting it all to work together.
 For us, that means putting the customer-facing agent (or the automated systems with which customers interact) at the centre of the operation and building out from there.

 This means investing in the technologies that enable customer-facing personnel to efficiently handle those meaningful interactions which define any customer relationship, specifically:

-- Agent desktop and workflow software to provide agents with access to the data and systems they need when they need them,
+- Agent desktop and workflow software to provide agents with access to the data and systems they need when needed,

 - Automation technology to make key repeatable processes run efficiently and cost effectively,